NetComposer/nksip/doc/api/dialogs.md

 nksip_dialog:get_all(App::nksip:app_id(), CallId::nksip:call_id()) ->
     [nksip:handle()].
 ```
-Gets all current started dialog handles belonging to a SipApp and having a specific _Call-ID_.
+Gets all current started dialog handles belonging to a Service and having a specific _Call-ID_.

 ### bye_all/0